benoit-fuentes/Wonterfact/README.md

 # WONTERFACT

 ## Overview
-Wonterfact, or WONderful TEnsoR FACTorization, is a python package which provides a powerful tool to design any tensor factorization model and estimate the corresponding parameters.
+Wonterfact, or WONderful TEnsoR FACTorization, is a python package that provides a powerful tool to design any tensor factorization model and estimate the corresponding parameters.

 This project has been initiated from 2015 to 2019 by Benoit Fuentes as a researcher in [Smart Impulse](https://www.smart-impulse.com/) R&D team.